On diffeomorphisms of even-dimensional discs: Background on representation theory

 Similarly, for $R(\cat{FB} \times \cat{FB})$, the Grothendieck group of the category $\cat{Rep}(\cat{FB} \times \cat{FB})$ of functors $V \colon \cat{FB} \times \cat{FB} \to \bQ\text{-}\cat{mod}^f$, the character gives an isomorphism

 of $\lambda$-rings.
-The $\lambda$-ring structure on the left side is given by Day convolution and exterior powers formed with respect to Day convolution, and that on the right side given by the completed tensor product of $\lambda$-rings.
+The $\lambda$-ring structure on the left-hand side is given by Day convolution and exterior powers formed with respect to Day convolution, and that on the right-hand side given by the completed tensor product of $\lambda$-rings.
 There is a similar isomorphism for functors valued in graded vector spaces.

 A final variant concerns $R(\cat{FB} \times \fS_k)$, the Grothendieck group of the category $\cat{Rep}(\cat{FB} \times \fS_k)$ of functors $V \colon \cat{FB} \times \fS_k \to \bQ\text{-}\cat{mod}^f$.
 In this case, the character